edgedelta/docs/docs/configuration/inputs.md

       # Default the maximum is as many log events as can fit in a response size of 1 MB, up to 10,000 log events.
       result_limit: 5000
 ```
+***

 ## Kafka

-If enabled, agents will collect events from a kafka topic.
+With this input type, agents will collect events from a kafka topic.

 ```yaml